ucsc-creativecoding/coloring-b-w-photos-/README.md

 ## How to run:

+train: python train.py
-python train.py to train new dataset python test.py path_of_the_image
+test:  python test.py path_of_the_image